 For a printable version of this statement, click here.

-At the end of the meeting, the committee unanimously voted to pass a founding statement, which is posted below, and to circulate it as widely as possible among railroad workers.
 To join the Railroad Workers Rank-and-File Committee, email email@example.com.
 Alternatively, fill out the form at the bottom of this article and the World Socialist Web Site can put you in touch with the committee.

 Brothers and sisters,

 The failure to reach an agreement at last week’s National Mediation Board talks are a sign that we railroaders are in as powerful a position as we have ever been.
 We have less than one week to go before the cooling-off period expires September 16.
 We must use every hour remaining to us to organize to demand a strike be called on Friday at 12:01 a.m.

 The talks in Washington were a conspiracy between the railroads, the union officialdom and the government to try and forestall a strike and ram through a sellout at the 11th hour.
 But all indications are that our enemies are in a weakened state.
 Labor Secretary Marty Walsh tried to lay down the law, declaring, “Don’t mess with the nation’s fragile economy weeks ahead of mid-term congressional elections as neither Congress nor the Biden administration will like it,” according to one source.
 But he also warned them that “neither side should expect Congress,” which is wracked by crisis, “to intervene to prevent a work stoppage.”
 But even if they do, this would be a political debacle which would worsen their crisis right before the midterms.